pikepdf/pikepdf/README.rst

 **This is in early development.
 Expect breakage.**

-Python 2 is not supported.
-It's time to move on.
+Python 3.5 and 3.6 are fully supported.

-This library is similar to PyPDF2 in that it provides low level access to PDF features, and editing capabilities.
+Python 2.7 and earlier versions of Python 3 are not currently supported but is probably not difficult to achieve.
+Pull requests are welcome.

-See reportlab for a powerful write-only PDF library.
+This library is similar to PyPDF2 and pdfrw – it provides low level access to PDF features and allows editing and content transformation of existing PDFs.
+If you don't need to read existing PDFs and just want to produce PDF output, reportlab or wkhtmltopdf might be more suitable.

 Installation
 ------------